ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* enabled

-Whether this object is currently enabled or not.
-It’s derived from the parent solid model.
+Defines whether this object is currently enabled.
+It is derived from the parent solid model.

 <a id="compolyx.ExtrusionGuide.radius"></a>